awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-output-vod.md

    thursday_night/lion_movie.m3u8
    ```

-   You don't need to enter the bucket name because you chose it in **S3 bucket name** field\.
+   You don't need to enter the bucket name because you chose it in **Amazon S3 bucket name** field\.

 1. For **Packaging group**, select the group that you created in [Step 2: Create a packaging group](gs-create-grp.md)\.